FreeFO/perf_counter/README.md

     }
 ```

-You will see the measured result in console:
+You will see the measured result in the console:

 ![image-20220509004258020](./documents/pictures/__cycleof___output_simple)